denialromeo/danielmoore.us/about.md

 <a href="javascript:;" id="dropdown3" target="_self"><b>Hobbies</b></a>
 <div id="instructions3" style="display:none;">
     {%comment%}
+        <li>Pay attention to the Federal Reserve.
+In 2021, they <a href="https://www.reuters.com/business/finance/fed-officials-sell-stocks-avoid-apparent-conflict-interest-2021-09-09/">sold at the peak</a>.
+If they sell, you sell.
+Also&nbsp;pay attention to the Chinese government.
+They banned Bitcoin <a href="https://www.theverge.com/2021/9/24/22691472/china-central-bank-cryptocurrency-illegal-bitcoin">at its peak</a>.</li>
+        <li>Also listen to Warren Buffett, Charlie Munger, Ray Dalio, and Jeff Bezos.
+They are oracles.</li>
     <li>Everything is temporary.
 Companies, careers, cultures, currencies, countries.
 Do not become overly invested in anything.
 Be able to cut and run at a moment's notice.</li>
     <p>My favorite group activity is playing poker (<a href="https://en.wikipedia.org/wiki/Texas_hold_'em">Texas hold'em</a>).
 Here's the rules at my house &ndash;</p>
     <ul>